 “Is the stove a problem where it is?”

 I reassured her the stove was fine where it was located.
 The cost and upheaval of reconfiguring the entire kitchen would outweigh any small advantage in repositioning the stove.
 Besides there are always ways to rectify fixtures if they are in the ‘wrong place’.
-Mirrors are used often in Feng Shui to deflect or redirect the flow of chi energy.
+We use mirrors often in Feng Shui to deflect or redirect the flow of chi energy.
 Overall, I believe it would be better to wait and see if the stove position (as is) has an adverse effect on their lives before incurring expense in moving it.

-“Where the water feature is in the back yard problem for my relationship?”
+“Where the water feature is in the back yard a problem for my relationship?”

 Looking out of her back doors on the side of the house, a large water feature was glaring at Bella (apparently), which might affect her marriage.
-What was she to do about it because it couldn’t be moved?
+It was not possible to move it so what else could she do about it?

 I didn’t consider this placement to be a concern and surmised Bella would rarely be standing still in that location.
 On the contrary, I felt the water feature wasn’t ‘glaring’.
 And it was playing a helpful part in supporting the missing Wealth corner because the WATER element of the feature would feed the WOOD element of the corner.
-These two elements are employed in Feng Shui to support each of these houses.
+We use these two elements to support each of their corresponding houses.

 “What is the best position for a religious altar in the house?”

-Having studied their use of the rooms and the space available within each, it was clear the religious altar would be well-positioned in the Helpful People corner of the home (in the lounge) – and placed in the Helpful People corner of the lounge itself.
-This placement would also mean that the altar would greet them on their re-entry into the home.
+Having studied how they use the rooms and the space available in each, I recommended the religious altar we mover it to the Helpful People corner of the home (in the lounge).
+This placement would also position the altar to greet them on their re-entry into the home.

 “Where should I place the Foo dogs?”